AustinCodingAcademy/alumni-gitbook/2019-summer/6-whiteboarding.md

 Whiteboarding interview myths:

 * You must correctly solve the coding question or they won't offer you a job.
   * FALSE.
 The goal of the interview is to see how you solve problems and communicate.
+While a correct solution to the problem certainly helps your case, don't despair if you run out of time or have a few bugs in your code.
+Many coding questions are designed to be too difficult and/or lengthy for the allotted interview time.
+In those cases, the interviewer simply wants to see how far you can get with the question.

+* The code you write one the whiteboard must compile.
+  * FALSE.
+While you should demonstrate that you understand the basic syntax of the language you're using, don't sweat it if you can't remember specific syntax details about built-in libraries (string methods, floor/ceiling functions, etc).
+The interviewer is more concerned about your approach to solving the overall problem.

+### How to approach coding questions

 ### Whiteboarding tips & tricks